 A total fleet of $N_0 = 1000$ unmatched drivers is considered.
 For every $i\in I$, we generated 10 uniformly distributed values $h_{0,i}$ in the $[0,1]$ interval.
 From those values, we built samples for the nominal demand given by

-For each of these scenarios, we simulated a hundred samplings for the triangular distributed nominal demand $d_{0,i}\sim \mathrm{Tri}(0.7\bar{d}_{0,i},1.3\bar{d}_{0,i})$.
-These simulations are combined with the following scenarios for the demand and the previously matched drivers: \begin{enumerate} \item We consider the aggregated demand coefficient $D_0$ as a function of the total fleet of unmatched drivers: that is, $D_0 = PN_0$, with $P=1,2,3,4,5$. \GL{We refer to $P$ as the demand multiplier}.
-This leads to the construction of the samplings for $(d_{0,i}\, :\ i\in I)$. \item The quantity of previously matched drivers $y_j\sim U(0,\bar{y})$, with $\bar{y}$ as a proportion of the total fleet of unmatched drivers, $\bar{y} = QN_0$, with $Q = 0.25, 0.5, 0.75$. \GL{We refer to $Q$ as the fleet multiplier.} \end{enumerate}
+For each of these scenarios, we simulated a hundred samples for the triangular distributed nominal demand $d_{0,i}\sim \mathrm{Tri}(0.7\bar{d}_{0,i},1.3\bar{d}_{0,i})$.
+These simulations are combined with the following scenarios for the demand and the previously matched drivers: \begin{enumerate} \item We consider the aggregated demand coefficient $D_0$ as a function of the total fleet of unmatched drivers: that is, $D_0 = PN_0$, where $P=1,2,3,4,5$. \GL{We refer to $P$ as the demand multiplier}.
+This leads to the construction of the samples for $(d_{0,i}\, :\ i\in I)$. \item The quantity of previously matched drivers $y_j\sim U(0,\bar{y})$, with $\bar{y}$ as a proportion of the total fleet of unmatched drivers, $\bar{y} = QN_0$, with $Q = 0.25, 0.5, 0.75$. \GL{We refer to $Q$ as the fleet multiplier.} \end{enumerate}